hjbrandt/hjbrandt.me/README.md

 ## Deploy on ZEIT Now

-The easiest way to deploy your Next.js app is to use the [ZEIT Now Platform](https://zeit.co/) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/) from the creators of Next.js.

 Check out our
 [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more